 Facet fusion surgery takes only one hour on average to perform, whereas traditional fusion surgery typically takes several hours.
 Facet fusion also requires only one night in the hospital, whereas traditional fusion surgery forces the patient to remain in the hospital for several days following the procedure.

-To learn more about facet fusion surgery or to discuss other spinal treatment options, schedule a FREE MRI EVALUATION with one of our experienced spine surgeon today.
+To learn more about facet fusion surgery or to discuss other spinal treatment options, schedule a free MRI evaluation with one of our experienced spine surgeons today.
 We will personally walk you through your next steps over the phone to get started on a treatment plan.

-See if you qualify for facet fusion by trying our free Candidacy Check tool below before talking with someone at NJSO.
+See if you qualify for facet fusion by trying our free Candidacy Verification tool below before talking with someone at NJSO.